phnmnl/container-xcms/README.md

 ## Short Description

 XCMS is a framework for processing and visualization of chromatographically separated and single-spectra mass spectral data.
-Imports from AIA/ANDI NetCDF, mzXML, mzData and mzML files.
-Preprocesses data for high-throughput, untargeted analyte profiling.

 ## Description